loyjoy/welcome/documentation/introduction/GET_STARTED.md

 ## How to log in

 After your first call with the LoyJoy team, you will receive an email from us inviting you to the LoyJoy platform.
-Please click “Confirm my account” within 24 hours to acctivate your access your tenant on the LoyJoy platform.
-Think of your tenant as being your team's personal playground to create chat experiences and much more.
+Please click “Confirm my account” within 24 hours to activate your access your tenant on the LoyJoy platform.
+Think of your tenant as being your team's playground to create chat experiences and much more.

 <p align="center">
   <img src="confirm_account.png" alt="How to log in" title="How to log in" width="300"/>